kamyashethia/ScalaForThePotterhead/ForComprehension.md

   if wand.magic.contains("hair")
 } yield wand
 ```

-We have added a second guard condition.
 We can add multiple if statements in our guard if we choose to do so.
 In this case, we also have the option of simplifying the code and grouping the conditions:

 ```scala
 scala> val wandsLongerThan7InchesWithMagicalCreatureHair: List[wand] = for {